asayenju/320_git_practice1/README.md

 A synthetic dataset made by repeating the alphabet: "abcdefghijklmnopqrstuvwxyz" * 100 A real-world natural language corpus: War and Peace The goal was to understand how well a simple RNN can model sequential data of varying complexity, and how hyperparameters and temperature affect the quality of generated text.
-2. Analysis on final train and test loss for both datasets
+2. Analysis on final train and test loss for both dataset

 ![Test Loss](test_lost.png)

 3. Explain impact of changing temperature

 4. Reflection